RRFdev/PaleoDelightsRider/README.md

 ![image](https://user-images.githubusercontent.com/40174427/83357907-04df6480-a3a2-11ea-8b75-669c1c07b88c.png)

 Buttons have also been added onto the map to aid in browsing between multiple current deliveries.
-The order CardView can also be tappeed to expand and display further details, as well as a small button to call the customer for inquiries.
+The order CardView can also be tapped to expand and display further details, as well as a small button to call the customer for inquiries.

 ![image](https://user-images.githubusercontent.com/40174427/83357297-28081500-a39e-11ea-9f2e-daf74c996d35.png)